Historically, we’ve been programmed to think that selling to a B2B buyer is very different to trying to win over a

 “Of course, we understand why tech companies get excited about pushing the features of their product,” he added, “and there's a time and a place for that.
 But the truth is, the vast majority of buying decisions are emotional.”

 Do your B2B buyers buy into you?

-Before buyers can buy into what you’re selling, they need to buy into you.
-Only once you’ve won them over with your values and personality, can you start to think about the intricacies of how inbound methodology and the mechanics of inbound marketing work with your product.
+Before buyers can buy into what you're selling, they need to buy into you.
+Only once you've won them over with your values and personality can you start to think about the intricacies of how inbound methodology and the mechanics of inbound marketing work with your product.

 All to often, there’s a desire to rush into execution.
 It’s understandable – you want to get going.
 But take a moment.
 Think about your buyer and their decision-making journey.